-If Covid-19 has taught us anything, it’s how easily we have adapted to working from home.
+If the last few years have taught us anything, it’s how easily we have adapted to working from home.
 Being a digital nomad used to be for bloggers and freelancers, but no more.

-Now, all kinds of workers are taking their laptops and going AWOL, and here’s how you can make it happen too.
+Now, all kinds of workers and world explorers are taking their laptops and going AWOL, and here’s how you can make it happen too.

 When they say, “work from home”, does it really matter where “home” is?